-- remove the obligation to withhold income tax in respect of residual payments - make revisions to the definition of "financial assets" (for arrangements made after 6 February 2018), including: - to clarify that derivatives whose underlying subject matters include land or shares and loan relationships with embedded derivatives relating to shares or land are included (to address doubt that had been cast on this point) - to disregard small and insignificant non-financial assets where they have been inadvertently included in a portfolio of otherwise qualifying financial assets - exclude securitisation companies from the recovery of unpaid corporation tax provisions - make revisions to the definition of a "warehouse company" to allow a warehouse securitisation company to transfer assets indirectly to a note-issuing company or an asset-holding company on a securitisation the requirements that securitisation SPVs only hold financial assets and to review the thresholds enabling an SPV to qualify as a "securitisation company" for the purposes of the UK Taxation Regulations.
+- remove the obligation to withhold income tax in respect of residual payments; - make revisions to the definition of "financial assets" (for arrangements made after 6 February 2018), including: - to clarify that derivatives whose underlying subject matters include land or shares and loan relationships with embedded derivatives relating to shares or land are included (to address doubt that had been cast on this point); and - to disregard small and insignificant non-financial assets where they have been inadvertently included in a portfolio of otherwise qualifying financial assets. - exclude securitisation companies from the recovery of unpaid corporation tax provisions; and - make revisions to the definition of a "warehouse company" to allow a warehouse securitisation company to transfer assets indirectly to a note-issuing company or an asset-holding company on a securitisation.